dodecaphonic/fixturizer/README.md

       }
     ]

-You can easily notice that _Items_ is define as a JSON Array with objects that conform to _TodoItem_'s interface.

 ###### Limitations

 Currently the loading of Collections only works for System.Collections.Generic.IList<> and Iesi.Collections.ISet<>.
 If you need more, please go on and implement it.
+I'll be really glad.

 #### Geometries

 One of the leading motivations to write Fixturizer was the need to load GeoAPI geometries into the database without going through the hula-hoops of APIs and instantiations and incantations.
-To make matters simple, geometries are written in WKT, using a plain JSON string.
-GeoJSON may be more appropriate, but for now WKT is enough.
+To make matters simple, geometries are written in [WKT][wkt], using a plain JSON string.
+[GeoJSON][geojson] felt a bit too precious for my purposes, but correctness may lead Fixturizer that way.
+Time will tell.

 To make a convoluted example, take your new-fangled great idea: a competitor to Google Maps with 4D interfaces and direct connections to the user's basal ganglia, so each interaction releases a rush of dopamine.
-You're really excited, but you know you have to start small and build from there, so you define a Placemark class:
+You're really excited, but you know you have to start small and build from there, so you come up with a Placemark class:

     using GeoAPI.Geometries;